flyway/flywaydb.org/documentation/tutorials/check.md

 More information can be found on [the check command page](/documentation/command/check).

+## Install prerequisites

+Flyway Check requires .Net 6 so make sure you have this installed.
+You can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 ## Download the latest Beta version of Flyway Enterprise CLI

 First, [download the latest beta version of the Flyway Enterprise CLI](/documentation/learnmore/beta) and extract its contents.